Renaissance architecture: Alberti

 Leon Battista Alberti, born in Genoa (1402–1472), was an important Humanist theoretician and designer whose book on architecture De re Aedificatoria was to have lasting effect.
 An aspect of Renaissance humanism was an emphasis of the anatomy of nature, in particular the human form, a science first studied by the Ancient Greeks.
 Humanism made man the measure of things.
 Alberti perceived the architect as a person with great social responsibilities.

 He designed a number of buildings, but unlike Brunelleschi, he did not see himself as a builder in a practical sense and so left the supervision of the work to others.
-Miraculously, one of his greatest designs, that of the Basilica of Sant'Andrea in Mantua, was brought to completion with its character essentially intact.
+Miraculously, one of his greatest designs, that of the Basilica of Sant'Andrea, Mantua, was brought to completion with its character essentially intact.
 Not so the Church of San Francesco in Rimini, a rebuilding of a Gothic structure, which, like Sant'Andrea, was to have a façade reminiscent of a Roman triumphal arch.
 This was left sadly incomplete.

 Sant'Andrea is an extremely dynamic building both without and within.
 Its triumphal façade is marked by extreme contrasts.
 The projection of the order of pilasters that define the architectural elements, but are essentially non-functional, is very shallow.
 This contrasts with the gaping deeply recessed arch which makes a huge portico before the main door.
 The size of this arch is in direct contrast to the two low square-topped openings that frame it.
 The light and shade play dramatically over the surface of the building because of the shallowness of its mouldings and the depth of its porch.
 In the interior Alberti has dispensed with the traditional nave and aisles.
 Instead there is a slow and majestic progression of alternating tall arches and low square doorways, repeating the "triumphal arch" motif of the façade.